What is a Flare System?

 Flaring Environmental impacts

 - The global warming potential of Methane is estimated at 34 times greater than that of CO2.
 Therefore, by converting the methane to CO2 before it is released into the atmosphere, the amount of global warming is reduced.
-However, flaring emissions contributed to 270 Mt CO2 in 2017, and reducing flaring emissions is key to avoid dangerous global warming.
+However, flaring emissions contributed to 270 Mt CO2 in 2017, and reducing flaring emissions is key to avoiding dangerous global warming.

 - Improperly operated flares may emit methane and other volatile organic compounds as well as sulfur dioxide and other sulfur compounds, which are known to cause respiratory problems.